gbv/beaconspec/beacon.md

     http://example.com/people/alice|http://example.com/documents/23.about
     http://example.com/people/bob|http://example.com/documents/42.about

-The first element of a link is called source URI and the second is called target URI.
-If a target URI does not start with `http` or `https`, two vertical bars MUST be used:
+The first element of a link is called source identifier and the second is called target identifier.
+In most cases these identifiers are URLs or URIs.
+If a target identifier does not start with `http` or `https`, two vertical bars MUST be used:

     http://example.com/people/alice||urn:isbn:0123456789